MultiScreenSDK/casteroids/README.md

-Android Client and Webapp Client for Samsung Multiscreen sdk.
+Android Client and Webapp Client for Samsung Multiscreen SDK.